Tullahoma campaign: Campaign

 Wilder's brigade was successful in racing toward Hoover's Gap and capturing it on the first day of battle, which led to his unit's subsequent nickname, the Lightning Brigade.
 Their opponents, the 1st Kentucky Cavalry, skirmished briefly and withdrew under pressure, but were unable to reach the gap before the better-fed horses of the Lightning Brigade.
-The Kentuckians fell apart as a unit and, unluckily for the Confederates, failed in their cavalry mission to provide intelligence of the Union movement to their higher headquarters.
+The Kentuckians fell apart as a unit and failed in their cavalry mission to provide intelligence of the Union movement to their higher headquarters.
 Although Wilder's main infantry support was well behind his mounted brigade, he determined to continue pushing through the Gap and hold it before the Confederate reinforcements could arrive.
 The Confederate brigade of Brig.
 Gen. William B. Bate, supported by Brig.
 Gen. Bushrod Johnson's brigade and some artillery, assaulted Wilder's position, but was driven back by the concentrated fire of the Spencers, losing 146 killed and wounded (almost a quarter of his force) to Wilder's 61.
 Wilder's brigade held the Gap until the main infantry units of the XIV Corps arrived to secure the position against any further assaults.
 The corps commander, General Thomas, shook Wilder's hand and told him, "You have saved the lives of a thousand men by your gallant conduct today.
 I didn't expect to get to this gap for three days."

 At Liberty Gap, 6 miles to the west, a similar battle occurred.
 The leading elements of McCook's advance was the 39th Indiana, commanded by Col. Thomas J. Harrison, which was also mounted and armed with Spencer rifles.
 Taking a few prisoners of the Confederate pickets that opposed them, they found that there were only two Confederate regiments in the Gap.
 Not waiting for the main infantry support to arrive, McCook ordered the brigade of Brig.
 Gen. August Willich to move forward as quickly as possible.
 Deploying a regiment on each side of the road, Willich's men drove up the slope.
 A frontal assault against the breastworks was not feasible, so a fierce battle of flanking maneuvers resulted against the Confederate brigades of Brig.
 Gens.
 St. John R. Liddell and S.A.M.
 Wood.
 As a second Union brigade arrived in the evening to support Willich, the Union troops had pushed a half mile beyond the southern entrance to the Gap.

 The first day of the campaign had been conducted in heavy rain, a weather pattern that would persist for 17 days.
 (Union soldiers spread the humorous rumor during the campaign that the name Tullahoma was a combination of the Greek words "tulla", meaning "mud", and "homa", meaning "more mud".)
 This slowed the Union advances, but the day was marked by the Army of the Cumberland's "absolutely flawless execution of Rosecrans's plan."
 The Union army possessed two key passes in the Highland Rim and was in position to turn Bragg's right flank.